 3. Letters R.M. in gilt for Senior N.C.O.s and gilding metal for Corporals and below are to be worn on blue tunics, greatcoats, tunics khaki drill.
-The letters are to be set in the centre of the shoulder strap, half an inch above shoulder seam.
+The letters are to be set in the centre of the shoulder strap, $\frac{1}{2}$ inch above shoulder seam.

-4. Badges, arm, lettered ROYAL MARINES embroidered in red on a blue background are to be worn on khaki battledress, except by Commo ranks (see paragraph 5 below).
-The badges are to be worn on both arms centrally below the shoulder strap, with the upper edge of the badge one inch below the shoulder seam.
+4. Badges, arm, lettered ROYAL MARINES embroidered in red on a blue background are to be worn on khaki battledress, except by Commando ranks (see paragraph 5 below).
+The badges are to be worn on both arms centrally below the shoulder strap, with the upper edge of the badge 1 inch below the shoulder seam.

-5. Badges, arm, lettered "Royal Marines Commando" embroidered in red on a blue background are to be worn on khaki battledress by ranks drafted to a Commando Formation or Unit, and Instructors at Bickleigh Camp.
+5. Badges, arm, lettered "Royal Marines Commando" and the Commando Formation Sign ("Dagger") embroidered in red on a blue background are to be worn on khaki battledress by all ranks serving on the posted strength of a Commando Formation, Unit or Sub-Unit.